knottx/resume/README.md

 ##### Senior Mobile Developer | _Oct 2020 - Mar 2023_

-- Designed and developed mobile apps using Flutter, Bloc, GetX, Dio and native iOS apps with Swift distributed through Google Play Store and Apple App Store.
+- Designed and developed iOS & Android apps using Flutter and native iOS apps with Swift.
 - Experienced in integrating payment SDKs (Stripe).
 - Analyzed and improved existing app features to enhance performance.

 ##### iOS Developer | _Oct 2019 - Sep 2020_

-- Designed and developed native iOS apps with Swift using RxSwift and Alamofire.
+- Designed and developed native iOS apps with Swift using RxSwift.
 - Integrated Omise and 2C2P payment SDKs.
 - Conducted performance analysis and improvement of existing applications.